whamcloud/Online-Help/docs/Creating_new_lustre_fs_3_0.md

     a) Pick a server row for which you want to assign outlets.

-    b) Mouse over to the PDU column and click within the drop-down box to expose the outlets available from this PDU.
-Now select the desired outlet.
-(You can also use the tab key to move to the desired server/PDU.
-Then begin to enter the outlet name.
+    b) Mouse over to the PDU column and click within the drop-down box to expose the outlets available from the PDU.
+You can now select the desired outlet.
+Note that you can also use the tab key to select the desired server/PDU and enter the outlet name.
 This field auto-fills.
-Tab or press **Enter** to confirm this selection.)
+Press **Tab** or **Enter** to confirm your selection.

     c) Move to the next server and assign outlets in the same way.
 Note that as an outlet is assigned to a server, it becomes unavailable for reassignment.